common-voice/sentence-collector/README.md

 The sentence collector is now accessible through `http://localhost:3333`.
 We're serving the frontend code through the NodeJS app to make Auth0 work locally.
 However the frontend code changes are still rebuilt, so you can reload the tab to see changes.

+### Working with localizations / languages

+We are using the same languages as Common Voice is.
+Therefore we rely on the information Common Voice stores in its repository.
+The `locales` JSON files in this repo only contain example data.
+These files get updated when deploying Sentence Collector.

+If you want to work locally with the same info as in production/staging, you can run `npm run pull-cv-locales-info` and it will download the required files.

 ## Getting required parameters from Auth0

 1. Create an [Auth0](https://auth0.com/) account.
 There is a free tier and that will be enough for local development.